← Back to Skills / Marketplace / cyberpunk

 Information overload is intentional

-Where most design removes information to create clarity, cyberpunk adds information to create atmosphere.
+Cyberpunk adds information to create atmosphere.
 Secondary data readouts, status tickers, coordinate displays, progress bars that serve no functional purpose — all of these are aesthetic choices that signal the complexity and power of the system.
-The information doesn't all need to be read.
-It needs to be felt.
+The information is meant to be felt.

 03